nickwebha/cppquery/README.md

 # cppQuery

-Build your entire website frontend in C++ in the spirit of jQuery.
+Build your entire website frontend in C++.

 * No dependencies.
 * Header-only library.